 Immune thrombocytopenia — or immune thrombocytopenic purpura (ITP) —

-happens when the immune
+happens when the immune system,

-with the condition bleed easily.
+condition bleed easily.

 In most children, immune thrombocytopenia